kmudakalli/QUBOVPP/README.md

 Handles **integer-to-binary encoding** using two's complement representation.

 - **complex_to_real(M)**
-  Converts complex vectors or matrices into their real-valued equivalents by stacking real and imaginary parts.
+  converts complex vectors or matrices into their real-valued equivalents by stacking real and imaginary parts.

-- **build_integer_encoding(n_vars, t) **
+- **build_integer_encoding(n_vars, t)**
   builds a binary encoding matrix C for integer variables using t magnitude bits (total t+1 bits per variable).
   also returns a decode function to map binary vectors back to integer values.

 ---

 ### 2. `vpp.py`
-Defines the Vector Perturbation Precoding (VPP) problem in both its complex and realified forms.
+defines the Vector Perturbation Precoding (VPP) problem in both its complex and realified forms.

 ---

 ### 3. `vpp_qubo_example.py`
-Demo script which ties everything together.
+demo script which ties everything together.